GalvanizeOpenSource/stats-shortcourse/src/combinatorics.rst

    **EXERCISE**

    On a baseball team with 12 players, how many different batting lineups are there?

-   (Hint: there are 9 people in a batting lineup)
+   Hint: there are 9 players in a lineup.

 .. note::

-   **QUICK DISCUSSION**
+   **PAIRED EXERCISE**

    Face off against the person next to you, pitting permutations against combinations, and defending the dignity and honor of your position!
-   No low blows allowed, but don't be afraid to bring total counts into the argument if you think it helps your case.
+   No low blows are allowed, but don't be afraid to bring size into the argument if you think it helps your case.